linzhi2013/taxonomy_ranks/README.md

 2. remove the directory `~/.etetoolkit`  created by `ete3`:

-		$ rm -rf ~/.etetoolkit
+		$ rm -rf ~/.etetoolkit/*

-3. link your new directory to the HOME directory:
+3. link the files in your new directory to `~/.etetoolkit`:

+		$ cd ~/.etetoolkit/
+		$ ln -s /other/place/myetetoolkit/taxa.sqlite
-		$ ln -s /other/place/myetetoolkit ~/.etetoolkit
+		$ ln -s /other/place/myetetoolkit/taxa.sqlite.traverse.pkl

 4. run the program again: